The Kapiolani Cleft and Craniofacial Center (KCCC)

 Children with Special Health Needs Program (CSHNP) – Department of Health

-A CSHNP nurse or social worker will meet and talk to parents about community resources and services.
-They will assist with referrals or help to coordinate other services to meet the needs of the child and family.
-Limited financial assistance is also available for outpatient services, medical specialists and Neighbor Island travel to Honolulu for specialty care if these are not covered by a patient’s health plan.
+The CSHNP program can assist you with referrals or help to coordinate other services to meet the needs of the child and family.
+Limited financial assistance may be available for outpatient services, medical specialists and Neighbor Island travel to Honolulu for specialty care if these are not covered by a patient’s health plan.
 Please call 1-808-733-9055 for more information.

 Early Intervention Services

-If there are any concerns for potential developmental delays, children up to age 3 qualify for free services through the Department of Health’s Early Intervention Services Program.
+If there are any concerns for potential developmental delays, children (up to age 3 years old) qualify for free services through the Department of Health’s Early Intervention Services Program.
 This program assists with speech, occupational and physical therapy, early childhood education and case management.
 Call the Hawaii Keiki Information Service System (H-KISS) at 1-808-955-7273 for enrollment information.
-From Neighbor Islands call 1-800-235-5477.
+From neighbor islands, please call 1-800-235-5477.